A dactylic foot (known as a dactyl) has a long syllable followed by two short syllables (LSS or /UU)

 body of Jesus, the New Tree, provided again for us?

-Stan Galloway, from Angels’ First Assignment
+Stan Galloway, from Angels’ First Assignment, used by permission.

 This is a rare example of dactylic pentameter in English.
 Angels’ First Assignment is one of the few poems to take on serious subject matter entirely in dactylic meter.
 Analysis of any of the lines will show that it contains exactly 15 syllables, with the stressed syllable always preceding two short syllables: “ARE you still STANDing there EAST of the GARden of EDen, or”.